 After removing the bit of bowel with the tumour, your surgeon will join the two ends of the remaining bowel together.
 If this is not possible, you may need an ileostomy.
 This is when part of the small bowel is brought up onto the surface of the abdomen to form a stoma.
 You will need to wear a special bag over the stoma to collect your bowel movements (faeces).
 We have information about coping with a stoma in the bowel cancer section.

 If your cancer is advanced, surgery to remove the cancer is not always possible.
 Any surgery you have will be to help relieve symptoms.
 You might be able to have an operation to free a blockage in your bowel.

 Radiotherapy is mainly used to treat more advanced small bowel cancers.
 Advanced cancer means that the cancer has spread to another part of the body.
 Small bowel cancer may be advanced when it is diagnosed.
 Or it may be advanced if it comes back after treatment.
-Radiotherapy can help to control any symptoms you have because of advanced cancer, such as a blocked bowel.
-There is more information about radiotherapy to treat a blocked bowel in our radiotherapy for symptoms section.
+Radiotherapy can help to control symptoms you have because of advanced cancer, such as pain.

 Doctors are still trying to find out the value of chemotherapy for small bowel cancer and which drugs will work best.
 Finding out how well treatments work when a cancer is rare is difficult.
 It is harder to organise trials because there are fewer people who can take part.
 This means it takes longer to get meaningful results.